 - Artificial Intelligence Concentration (AI): Students pursuing a bachelor's degree in one of the following programs can apply to the MS in RAS Artificial Intelligence Program:

-- Computer Science
+- o Computer Science

-- Software Engineering
+- o Software Engineering

-- Computer Systems Engineering
+- o Computer Systems Engineering

-- Informatics
+- o Informatics

 - Electrical Engineering Concentration (EE): Students pursuing a bachelor's degree in one of the following programs can apply to the MS in RAS- Electrical Engineering Program

-- Electrical Engineering
+- o Electrical Engineering

-- Electrical Engineering (Electric Power and Energy Systems)
+- o Electrical Engineering (Electric Power and Energy Systems)

-- o Mechanical and Aerospace Engineering Concentration (MAE): Students pursuing a bachelor's degree in one of the following programs can apply to the MS in RAS- Mechanical and Aerospace Engineering Program
+- Mechanical and Aerospace Engineering Concentration (MAE): Students pursuing a bachelor's degree in one of the following programs can apply to the MS in RAS-Mechanical and Aerospace Engineering Program

-- Mechanical Engineering (excluding concentrations: Energy and Environment and Computational Mechanics)
+- o Mechanical Engineering (excluding concentrations: Energy and Environment and Computational Mechanics)

-- Aerospace Engineering (Aeronautics, AVS GNC, and Astronautics)
+- o Aerospace Engineering (Aeronautics, AVS GNC, and Astronautics)

 - Systems Engineering Concentration (SE): Students pursuing a bachelor's degree in one of the following programs can apply to the MS in RAS- Systems Engineering Program

-- Automotive Systems,
+- o Automotive Systems,

-- Electrical Systems,
+- o Electrical Systems,

-- Mechanical Engineering Systems,
+- o Mechanical Engineering Systems,

-- Robotics
+- o Robotics

-- Manufacturing Engineering
+- o Manufacturing Engineering

-- o GPA Requirement: Students must have a 3.5 ASU GPA in their undergraduate program.
+- GPA Requirement: Students must have a 3.25 ASU GPA in their undergraduate program.
 Students must also have 75 credits completed before applying to the program.
+At this time, the Biomedical Engineering concentration does not have a 4+1 option.

-- o Application requirements:
+- Application requirements:

 - Graduate Admission Application

 - Proof of English Proficiency, if required

-- Personal Statement - Resume - 4+1 Application - o Degree Requirements: Students in the accelerated degree program must meet all degree requirements of the bachelor's and master's programs - No more than 12 graduate credits may be brought over to the graduate program (This includes shared credits.): - RAS-AI: 9 credit hours may be shared.
-In total upto 12 graduate credit hours may be brought over to the graduate program. - RAS-EE: no more than 3 classes (9-12 credits) can be shared between both programs.
-If 9 credits are shared, an additional 3 credits can be reserved for use in the master's program. - RAS-MAE: no more than 9 credits can be shared between both programs and no more than 3 credits can be reserved for use in the master's program. - RAS-SE: no more than 3 classes (9 credits) can be shared between both programs and 3 credits can be reserved for use in the master's program. - 400-level courses are not allowed - Graduate research credits cannot be completed during your undergraduate program - Notice of Admission: The unit submits its recommendation of admission to the Office of Graduate Admissions and the Office of Graduate Admissions sends the final admission decision to the applicant in writing.
-Students may check the application status on My ASU (my.asu.edu).
+- Personal Statement

+- o Resume

+- 4+1 Application

+- Degree Requirements: Students in the accelerated degree program must meet all degree requirements of the bachelor's and master's programs

+- No more than 12 graduate credits may be brought over to the graduate program (This includes shared credits.):

+- RAS-AI: 9 credit hours may be shared.
+In total upto 12 graduate credit hours may be brought over to the graduate program.

+- RAS-EE: no more than 3 classes (9-12 credits) can be shared between both programs.
+If 9 credits are shared, an additional 3 credits can be reserved for use in the master's program.

+- RAS-MAE: no more than 9 credits can be shared between both programs and no more than 3 credits can be reserved for use in the master's program.

+- RAS-SE: no more than 3 classes (9 credits) can be shared between both programs and 3 credits can be reserved for use in the master's program.

+- 400-level courses are not allowed

+- o Graduate research credits cannot be completed during your undergraduate program.